 Difficulty keeping quiet and speaking out of turn

 Impulsivity can show up as a tendency to interrupt people or answer before thinking.
-This helps explain difficulty keeping quiet and speaking out of turn.
-Blurting out responses and often interrupting others have negative effects on relationships causing misunderstandings and conflicts.
+This helps explain the difficulty of keeping quiet and speaking out of turn.
+Blurting out responses and often interrupting others have negative effects on relationships, causing misunderstandings and conflicts.

 Mood swings and irritability